 Planning Strategies for Businesses

-Business Entity Planning – review the various forms of business structures in relation to liability and income tax considerations.

 Qualified Retirement Plans – evaluate the types of retirement plans established by an employer for the benefit of the company’s employees.

 Stock Option Planning – planning to maximize the value of employer issued stock options and optimize what to exercise and what to hold.